terra-money/docs/docs/migration/exchange-migration.md

 **_Post-attack_** snapshot to be taken at Terra Classic block [7790000](https://finder.terra.money/mainnet/blocks/7790000) (2022.05.27 08:59:51 UTC)

-**Note:** _Post-attack block is estimated for May 27th and may be subject to change.
-Calculations described below should be carried out and resulting values should be utilized to properly calculate airdrop quantities._
+**Note:** The post-attack block is estimated to occur on May 27th.
+This block time may be subject to change.
+Calculations described below should be carried out and resulting values should be utilized to properly calculate airdrop quantities.

 ### Airdrop allocations

-All airdrop allocations to UST & LUNA holders will be based on the above snapshots.
+All airdrop allocations to UST and LUNA holders will be based on the snapshots listed above.
 You may review the exchange-relevant allocations below.
 Note that these allocations _exclude_ the Community pool allocation of 25% as it is irrelevant to exchanges.
-You may review the original token distribution text proposal [here](https://agora.terra.money/t/terra-ecosystem-revival-plan-2-updated-and-final/18498).
+You may review the original token distribution text proposal [on the Agora forum](https://agora.terra.money/t/terra-ecosystem-revival-plan-2-updated-and-final/18498).

+**Note:** Wallets owned by Terraform Labs are excluded from any airdrop allocations.
+Wallets owned by Terraform Labs will not recieve any token allocation at genesis.

 ### Exchange Allocation Example

-The following is an example token allocation using dummy numbers.
-It considers both pre and post-attack snapshots.
-Note, these example allocation calculations disregard tokens held in wallets owned by Terraform Labs.
+The following is an example token allocation using made-up numbers.
+None of the following balances are real.
+This example considers both pre and post-attack snapshots, and excludes wallets owned by TFL and the community pool.

 ---